Naruu/gotgan/security/microservices_security_in_action/ms_security_in_action.md

 - To build trusts between multiple trust domains,
   - web server should exchange token from authorizations to the one for domain2.
-  - in case of JWT, JWT bearer grant type accepts a JWT, validates it, and issues a valid OAuth 2.0 token(whic is another JWT or opaque token string)
+  - in case of JWT, JWT bearer grant type accepts a JWT, validates-it, and issues a valid OAuth-2.0 token(whic is another JWT or opaque token string)
     ![spa with with multi trust domains](spa_multi_trust_domains.jpg)

 ## Chapter 5.
-Engaging throttling, monitoring, and access control <a name="Chapter 5"></a>
+Engaging throttling, monitoring, and access control <a id="chapter-5"></a>

 > Throttling \
 > a. the suppression or prevention of an activity \
-> b. the activity or process of limiting the bandwidth available to users of an electronic communication systems (such as the Internet) \
+> b. the activity or process of limiting the bandwidth available-to users of an electronic communication systems (such as the Internet) \
 > referenced: merriam-webster dictionary

 ### 5.1 Throttling at the API gateway with Zuul